Why accessibility is important?

 We often advise using the Drupal CMS as it has many accessibility features out-of-the-box and the Drupal Community actively contribute new functionality.

-So what Drupal has?
+So what does Drupal have?

 - Special markup in HTML, for example, the language tags